sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 {% endhighlight %}

 POST and GET a memo to make sure the server works.
-A [prior post][phoenix-script] covers a shell script for interacting with this sample app.
+A [prior post][phoenix-script] covers a shell script for conveniently interacting with this sample app.

 {% highlight sh %}
 # POST new